 Fast forward 5 and a half years.
-Our now teenage daughter had a trip planned to England for 2 weeks with her school over the Easter break and we were wondering what to do with our boys, now 9 and 6.
-Conscious of the fact that Helena would not be happy if she missed out on some ‘great family trip’ we decided on Valencia again as it had been tried and tested and as she had already been we felt she couldn’t really complain.
+Our teenage daughter had a trip planned to England for 2 weeks with her school over the Easter break and we were wondering what to do with our boys, then 9 and 6.
+Conscious of the fact that our daughter would not be happy if she missed out on exploring a new city we decided on Valencia again as it had been tried and tested and as she had already been we felt she couldn’t really complain.
 Thinking this trip would be pretty much a carbon copy of our last trip to Valencia I went straight to the website of Hotel Primus to book our accommodation.
 I guess prices have gone up in the past 5 years but also our trip was just before Easter weekend so prices were extra high for that reason.
 I had a rethink and decided that it would be a good idea to make the historic centre our base this time.

 We stayed for 3 nights in Ad Hoc Carmen, a charming, family-friendly hotel not even 5 minutes walk from the cathedral.
-We had a family room for 4 which was a double room with ensuite bathroom and some stairs which took you up to another double room, also ensuite.
-The kids loved the novelty of a hotel room with stairs and of course the fact that they had a tv in their room.
+We had a family room for 4 which was a double room with an ensuite bathroom and some stairs which took you up to another double room, also ensuite.
+The kids loved the novelty of a hotel room with stairs and of course, again were happy with a tv in their room.
 It seems that there are some things that just don’t change!
 The staff at the reception desk were super friendly as were the cleaning ladies we met.
 The location was great – in the heart of the historic town but in a quiet side street.
 We really enjoyed walking out of the hotel and finding good restaurants and cafés on our doorstep.
-There is no restaurant in the hotel but Panadria just around the corner offer Ad Hoc Carmen guests a 10% discount if they eat breakfast there.
+There is no restaurant in the hotel but Panadria just around the corner offers Ad Hoc Carmen guests a 10% discount if they eat breakfast there.

 The following morning we walked along Jardín del Turia starting at Pont de Fusta all the way along to La Ciudad de las Artes y Ciencias.
 I think it would have been a 30-40 minute walk without stopping but we stopped at the biggest telaraña (climbing frame in the shape of a spider’s web ) I have ever seen and again at Parque Gulliver (children climb & slide on a massive play structure of the character Gulliver) along the way.
 Our youngest would have stayed at Gulliver’s all day if he could have but it was very hot (there was very little shade) and it was getting busy so we decided to move on.

-By the time we arrived at the Science Museum we were in need of sustenance.
+By the time we arrived at the Science Museum, we were in need of sustenance.
 The food in the café looked awful – unappetizing bocadillos and ensaladas – so we tried their Italian restaurant.
-My husband is Italian and we both knew it would be a mistake but there was nowhere else to eat so we went in.
 We had a combination of salad, pasta and pizza which was all edible but expensive for what it was.
 I wouldn’t recommend it.
 We then spent a couple of hours in the Museum before heading to see a film at the Hèmisferic.
 Our 6 year old wanted to play so loved excavating dinosaur bones and moving bricks by wheelbarrow and crane in the play area for younger children.
-It’s quite a hands on museum and our 9 year old was more interested in the experiments that were on offer.
+It’s quite a hands-on museum and our 9-year-old was more interested in the experiments that were on offer.

 In the evening we had dinner at El Rodamon de Russafa, owned by an Italian and his Catalan wife.
 The menu invites you to take a gastronomic trip around the world.
 We had calamar frito al curry y lima, atún marinado con humus, teriyaki de Ibérico and ensalada marroquí de naranja.
 The food was simply delicious – one of my favourite meals of all times.
 The children had mini-hamburguesas de Angus and croquetas de jamón.
 They were equally as happy with their choice.
 We shared – or more like devoured – cremoso de queso y galleta and brownie de chocolate con helado for dessert.
 Each savoury dish we had was under 10€ and each dessert less than 5€.

-I’m sure we will go back to Valencia.
+It’s 5 years since our last trip to Valencia and it’s in my mind to go back.
 The boys will enjoy the Science Museum for a few more years and the films at the Hemèsferic are interesting enough for teens and adults to appreciate as well.
-There are still things on my to do list including visiting the Palacio de las Artes Reina Sofía and seeing views of the city from the top of Torres de Serranos, one of the twelve gates that formed part of the ancient city wall.
-And as the children get older hopefully they will grow to appreciate the wonderful choice of cuisine too.
+There are still things on my to-do list including visiting the Palacio de las Artes Reina Sofía and seeing views of the city from the top of Torres de Serranos, one of the twelve gates that formed part of the ancient city wall.
+And as the children are getting older hopefully they will appreciate the wonderful choice of cuisine too.